denizsidious/winget-ltsc/README.md

 # Warning

 There are a lot of wrong guides about winget installation.
-These guide will be pretty much enough for you, if you face any issues just let me know.
+This guide will be pretty much enough for you, if you face any issues just let me know.

 This guide is updated version of [this](https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/cpp/libraries/c-runtime-packages-desktop-bridge) Microsoft article.
 I just chanded few things in my guide.